RafiPibe/Jarkom-Modul-1-I09-2023/README.md

 ```
 tcp.dstport == 80 || udp.dstport == 80
 ```
-because we need to find the port of the destination of tcp or udp either way
+because we need to find the port of the destination of TCP or UDP either way

 # Flag 9
 ![Terminal](https://cdn.discordapp.com/attachments/1153305482438660178/1153322228977516696/Screen_Shot_2023-09-18_at_20.30.31.png)